aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

  To test HTTPS just change the protocol HTTP to HTTPS.

- #### IMPORTANT: The certificate will not be valid in this access because the configuration of ACM used domain and subdomain (see topic 1.2 an 1.3)
+ #### IMPORTANT: The certificate will not be valid in this access because the configuration of ACM used specific domain and subdomain (see topic 1.2 an 1.3)

  ![Testing HTTPS access](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Test2.PNG?raw=t)

 To solve this problem you need to configure DNS in Route 53.

  ## 4) Configuring DNS zone using Route 53
 To configurate DNS zone with ELB it's necessary first of all a DNS Zone configurated.
 After that you just need to change the value of entry A (normally an IP) with the ELB DNS.
-To perfom this, select "Alias: Yes", find the recent ELB created and select it.
+To perform this, select "Alias: Yes", find the recent ELB created and select it.

  ![DNS](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/DNS.PNG?raw=t)